What documents do I need for a mortgage application?

 - Your most recent payslips (normally three if paid monthly, or four otherwise).

-- A Salary Certificate from your employer (the lender will provide a template).
+- A Salary Certificate from your employer (your lender will normally provide a template).

-- If your income includes non-basic elements like bonuses or overtime, you may need to provide evidence to verify these earnings.
+- If your income includes non-basic elements like bonuses or overtime, you may need to provide evidence to confirm these earnings.

-- For non-PAYE income, you must ensure your taxes are up to date.
+- For non-PAYE income, you must make sure that your taxes are up to date.
 You can provide either:

 Payments statement from Revenue, available on the Revenue Online Services (ROS) website or a letter from your accountant confirming your tax compliance.